 Register to vote in time to have your say this May

-On Thursday 6 May Cheshire East residents will go to the polls to have their say on who represents them as the Police and Crime Commissioner for Cheshire.
+Cheshire East residents will go to the polls on Thursday 2 May to have their say on who represents them as the Police and Crime Commissioner for Cheshire.

-In order to vote in these important elections, residents must be on the electoral register.
-With the deadline to register to vote fast approaching, Cheshire East Council is urging people who have not yet registered at their current address to make sure they are registered in time.
+To vote in these important elections, residents must be on the electoral register.
+With the deadline to register to vote fast approaching for May’s election, Cheshire East Council is urging people who have not yet registered at their current address to make sure they are registered in time.

-The deadline to register to vote is midnight on 19 April.
-It takes just five minutes to apply online.
+The deadline to register to vote is midnight on 16 April 2024.
+It takes just five minutes to apply online at Gov.UK.

 The Police and Crime Commissioner (PCC) oversees your local police force and seeks to ensure they are prioritising what matters to you.

-Returning Officer Lorraine O’Donnell said: “If you are not already registered to vote at your current address, I would urge you to take just five minutes to register and ensure you can take part in these elections.
+Returning Officer Rob Polkinghorne said: “If you are not already registered to vote at your current address, I would urge you to take just a few minutes to register and ensure you can take part in these elections.

 “They are an opportunity to make your voice heard and have a say on who represents you on issues that directly affect day-to-day life here in Cheshire East.
-If you’re not registered by 19 April, you won’t be able to vote.
+If you are not registered by 16 April 2024, you won’t be able to vote.